dougUCN/LANE-server/README.md

 ### 3. Generating a secret key

-In the project directory, with venv enabled, run
+In the LANE-server directory, with venv enabled, run

 ```
 python scripts/genSecurityFile.py # --debug True <-- Only use this flag if in development!